-5 Simple Ways to Get in More WaterArticle posted in: Diet & Nutrition
+5 Simple Ways to Get in More WaterArticle posted in: Nutrition

-On the South Beach Diet, we advocate drinking at least 64 ounces (eight cups) of water per day for many reasons.
+On the South Beach Diet, we advocate drinking at least half of your body weight in ounces of fluid each day.
+We make this recommendation for many reasons.
 Water flushes your body of toxins, carries nutrients and oxygen to your cells, aids digestion, normalizes blood pressure, cushions joints and helps your body maintain its electrolyte balance.
 Another reason we love water (and so should you) is that it makes weight loss possible… which is the ultimate reason to drink more water!

 So how do you stick to water, water and more water when there are so many drink options out there?